Acute muscle soreness

-There are no modern effective treatments for AMS.

 Cause

-Muscle soreness can stem from strain on the sarcomere, the muscle's functional unit.
-Due to the mechanism of activation of the unit by the nerves, which accumulates calcium that further degrades sarcomeres.
+Muscle soreness can stem from strain on the sarcomere, the muscle's functional unit, due to the mechanism of activation of the unit by the nerves, which accumulates calcium that further degrades sarcomeres.
 This degradation initiates the body inflammatory response, and has to be supported by surrounding connective tissues.
-The inflammatory cells and cytokines stimulates the pain receptors that causes the acute pain associated with AMS.
-Repair of the sarcomere and the surround connective tissue leads to delayed onset muscle soreness, which peaks between 24 and 72 hours after exercise.
+The inflammatory cells and cytokines stimulate the pain receptors that cause the acute pain associated with AMS.
+Repair of the sarcomere and the surrounding connective tissue leads to delayed onset muscle soreness, which peaks between 24 and 72 hours after exercise.

-Another causes of AMS would be from cramps during or after workout, which has been theorized to have been caused by two pathways:
+AMS may also be caused by cramping following strenuous exercise, which has been theorized to be caused by two pathways: